Understanding post-COVID-19 symptoms and long COVID

 Studies have shown that people are at higher risk of long COVID-19 if they:

-- had severe illness during the acute COVID-19 illness phase, including those who needed intensive care
+- have had severe illness during the acute COVID-19 illness phase including needing intensive care

-- have underlying conditions or diseases — for example, respiratory disease, obesity, diabetes, hypertension, chronic cardiovascular disease, chronic kidney disease, post-organ transplantation or active cancer
+- have pre-existing chronic health conditions — for example, respiratory disease, obesity, diabetes, high blood pressure , chronic cardiovascular disease, chronic kidney disease, post-organ transplantation, or active cancer

 - are female